ibm-cloud-docs/databases-for-mongodb/howto-ops-manager.md

 ## Ops Manager API key creation and usage

-{{site.data.keyword.databases-for-mongodb}}EE provides access to the Ops Manager API through generation of API keys.
+{{site.data.keyword.databases-for-mongodb}} Enterprise Edition provides access to the Ops Manager API through generation of API keys.
 To do this:
 * Navigate to your `Account` page
 * From the `Public API Access` tab, you are able to generate up to ten API keys by using the `Generate` button.